Kim H. Veltman

 Read moreThe final version of this book was written in ten days, but the work on which it is based covers nearly 20 years.
 In 1973–1974, Dr. Kenneth D. Keele, M.D., F.R.C.P. and the author reconstructed some of Leonardo's descriptions of perspective in order to determine whether these had an experimental basis.
 It was found that they did.
 The possibility that they had simply been thought experiments was excluded because some of his claims were so unlikely that they had to be tested in order to make sense.

 The evidence of Leonardo's notebooks confirmed that he was widely read and had many contacts.
 His extant treatises revealed much more structure than has generally been assumed.
-Moreover, they evidenced a number of clear plans for books.
-Examination of his entire extant corpus brought to light another unexpected feature: for all their universality the notebooks are focussed on a surprisingly small number of basic themes: crucial among these are his studies of transformational geometry and a mechanical approach to nature, which uses as a point of departure his concept of four powers (weight, force, motion and percussion), and serves ultimately to integrate both his study of the microcosm (anatomy) and the macrocosm (astronomy) within a single grand plan.
-It was shown that these studies were guided by a distinct method of listing variables systematically and playing with them experimentally.
-It was claimed that the results of this enterprise inspired him to write treatises and led him to make serious plans for publication.
+Examination of his entire extant corpus brought to light another unexpected feature: for all their universality, the notebooks are focussed on a surprisingly small number of basic themes — among these his studies of transformational geometry and a mechanical approach to nature, using as a point of departure his concept of four powers (weight, force, motion and percussion).
+These studies were guided by a distinct method of listing variables systematically and playing with them experimentally.

 With photographs of models and three-dimensional diagrams he is able to explain Leonardo's often cryptic two-dimensional sketches.
-Through experimental reconstructions carried out with the distinguished Leonardo scholar, Dr. Kenneth D. Keele, he establishes that da Vinci was the first to demonstrate quantitatively the laws of linear perspective.
+Through experimental reconstructions carried out with the distinguished Leonardo scholar Dr. Kenneth D. Keele, he establishes that da Vinci was the first to demonstrate quantitatively the laws of linear perspective.
 With the patience of a detective he traces the steps that led from simple surveying experiences to a complex method of spatial demonstration.
-He describes the instruments that Leonardo used and considers the relation between his theory and practice.

-We are shown how Leonardo applied his new science of linear perspective to curvilinear and angular survaces and thus became the first to study systematically anamorphosis (prospettiva artificiale), which he advised against the painting practice, although it continued to fascinate him as a scientist because of the systematic transformations it entailed.
-A basic argument of the book is that perspective is not simply a menas of copying reality but rather a method serving to build bridges between geometry and nature.
-Three aspects of this process are described, namely, how Leonardo uses perspective to make three-dimensional models of: 1. the regular solids and other geometrical figures, 2. organic objects in Nature and 3. of abstract concepts of physics such as heat and force
+A basic argument of the book is that perspective is not simply a means of copying reality but rather a method serving to build bridges between geometry and nature.
+Three aspects of this process are described, namely, how Leonardo uses perspective to make three-dimensional models of: (1) the regular solids and other geometrical figures, (2) organic objects in Nature, and (3) abstract concepts of physics such as heat and force.

 A survey is given of the optical tradition from Euclid to Kepler.
 It is noted that in Antiquity and throughout the Middle Ages the term "image" was treated equivocally such that mental images and physical images were not distinguished.
 It is claimed that Leonardo's optical studies introduce a basic change in approach.
 He adopts traditional verbal similes, takes them literally and translates them into visual problems which can then be experimentally verified.
-As a result problems of optics which had been subjects for philosophical debate become questions of physics.
-The way is thus prepared for Kepler's later distinction between those images which can be quantitatively measured (pictura rerum) and those which are purely subjective (imagines rerum).
+As a result, problems of optics which had been subjects for philosophical debate become questions of physics.

 Leonardo's concept of percussion is studied.
 It is shown how this fits into Leonardo's system of the four powers by means of which he set out to explain all physical phenomena.